Habits of Bats

 If you're not sure if your house does double duty as a bat house, gather your family and/or friends and spend a few evenings outside at dusk, gazing at your house.
 Bats have to have water (most of which they get from their food) every 48-72 hours, so if your house does have bats roosting in the attic, soffit, roof, behind shutters, or in the walls, sooner or later you'll see them come and go if you look for them.
 If you see them fly from your house/building then you need to be patient, wait until the season (young are all flying) is right, and then proceed with excluding them.
 If no bats are sighted, then you should still follow the procedure, unless you'd like bats to move into your home, which will happen in due time if they view your home as being favorable to their needs.

 destroy whole colonies of bats or even worse.

 Why is this important to you?

 Bats consume large numbers of crop and timber damaging insects.
-Fewer bats mean more insects, more crop damage and higher costs for everyone.
-Higher costs for other means of controlling crop-damaging insects means an overall increase in prices for the consumer as the goods reach the stores.
+Fewer bats mean more insects, more crop damage, and higher costs for everyone.
+Higher costs for other means of controlling crop-damaging insects mean an overall increase in prices for the consumer as the goods reach the stores.
 As WNS continues to spread, we risk losing entire species of bats, such as the already endangered Indiana bat and many others.
 To date over 1,000,000 bats have already died from this disease just in the northeast region of the US.

 How is WNS spread?

-Transmission of the WNS fungus occurs through bat to bat contact, and inadvertently by humans who visit infected roosting sites such as caves and underground mines.
+Transmission of the WNS fungus occurs through bat-to-bat contact, and inadvertently by humans who visit infected roosting sites such as caves and underground mines.
 So far there is no evidence that WNS is infectious to humans since the disease does not grow at temperatures above 68°F. There are currently no effective or practical treatments available for bats that already have the disease, prevention is the best option currently.

 Signs of WNS in bats